Public library services for Canadians with print disabilities

 Description:

 A DAISY reader is a device or software that plays books in DAISY format.
-DAISY lets you navigate.
+DAISY is a format for audio or text books offering advanced navigation options.

 A DAISY reader can play audio and convert text to speech.